Kanhanikita/gestureme_app/README.md

 # GestureMe

+Work in progress.
+Any feedback or suggestions or help would be appreciated ! :)

 **GestureMe** is a mobile application that uses Artificial Intelligence and Computer Vision to enable **hands-free control of smart devices** through intuitive hand gestures.
 Designed with accessibility and interactivity in mind, it allows users to control functions like screen brightness, volume, and navigation using real-time gesture recognition via their device's camera.

 Built with **Flutter**, and integrated with **TensorFlow Lite** and **MediaPipe-style hand landmark models**, GestureMe brings seamless gesture-based interaction to mobile platforms.